 Goodwin D, Navigating the Maze: Liabilities of Australian Freight Forwarders, presentation to the annual conference of the Maritime Law Association of Australia and New Zealand, Melbourne, October 2017.

 Goodwin D, Lawyers, Gunns and Money: Environmental Activism and the Economic Torts, presentation at a conference on ‘Protecting Business and Economic Interests: Contemporary Issues in Tort Law’ (organised by Singapore Management University and Bond University), Singapore August 2016.

-Goodwin D and Clarence B, Using Actors and Lawyers to Gain Authentic Feedback: Lessons Learned When Running a Law Firm Simulation, presentation to the Australasian Law Teachers Association conference, Melbourne, July 2015.
+Douglas K, Goodwin D and Clarence B, Using Actors and Lawyers to Gain Authentic Feedback: Lessons Learned When Running a Law Firm Simulation, presentation to the Australasian Law Teachers Association conference, Melbourne, July 2015.

 Goodwin D and Young T, Briefing Barristers: Strategies for Unlocking Efficiencies, presentation to the annual conference of the Maritime Law Association of Australia and New Zealand, Queenstown, New Zealand, September 2014.

 - Chartered Institute of Arbitrators (UK), Fellow